StreamElements/docs/docs/chatbot/commands/default/contest.md

 <ExampleChatInteraction
   inputPersona="viewer"
   inputMessage="!contest"
-  outputMessage="@ViewerName, the current contest is \"Will I win the next game?\".
+  outputMessage='@ViewerName, the current contest is "Will I win the next game?".
 You can !bet for win, lose.
-Betting ends in 4 mins 55 secs"
+Betting ends in 4 mins 55 secs'
 />

 When no contest/poll is active: